amplabs-ai/amplabs/README.md

 # How to Contribute

 All great contributions start with an ticket.

-If you have features you would like to see it's best to start with filing a github ticket describing what you want the new feature to be.
-Then we can discuss how to best design and develop it.
+If you know what feature you would like to see, please create a GitHub Issue.
+* To contribute changes to the documents or code base, visit [GitHub Issues](https://github.com/amplabs-ai/amplabs/issues)

+If you have an idea or topic you would like the community to discuss, please create a GitHub Discussion.
 * To contribute ideas and discuss with the community, visit [GitHub Discussions](https://github.com/amplabs-ai/amplabs/discussions)

-* To contribute changes to the documents or code base, visit [GitHub Issues](https://github.com/amplabs-ai/amplabs/issues)